joseramoncajide/master_data_science_capstone/README.md

     scp -P 22010 kschool06@cms.hadoop.flossystems.net:data_science/results.csv results.csv

-If the Python app was configured to store the K-means clustering result into Hadoop, then enter this commands:
+> If the Python app was configured to store the K-means clustering
+> result into *HDFS*, then enter this commands:

 In the *server*:

     hdfs dfs -copyToLocal clustering/results results